jeanctech/git-notes/Readme.md

 ## What is Git?

 Git is a distributed version control system that differs from the rest in the way it models your data.
-Most other systems store information as a list of changes to files, while Git models its data more like a set of snapshots of a mini storage system. files.
+Most other systems store information as a list of changes to files, while Git models its data more like a set of snapshots of a mini storage system files.

 ## Index